leonardok/leonardok.github.io/_posts/2013-06-10-how to-profile-you-python-code.md

 ---
 layout: post
 title: How to profile you python code
-tags: [profiling, python, qcachegrind, cProfile]
+tags: [profiling, python, kcachegrind, cProfile]
 description: Profile your python code to see where are the bottlenecks
 last_updated: 06/10/2013
 ---